CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 #### INF.1.A9 Safety Concept for Building Use [Planner, Information Security Officer (ISB)]

-It SHOULD give a security concept for the use of buildings.
+It SHOULD give a security concept for the building use.
 The security concept for the building SHOULD be coordinated with the overall security concept of the institution.
 It SHOULD be updated regularly.

 Protected rooms or parts of buildings SHOULD NOT be housed in exposed or endangered areas.